The Handmaid's Tale (film): Plot

-Her role as the Commander's latest concubine is emotionless, as she lies between Serena Joy's legs while the Commander rapes her, both of them hoping that she will bear them a child.
+Her role as the Fred's latest concubine is emotionless, as she lies between Serena Joy's legs while the Commander rapes her, the couple hoping that she will bear them a child.
 Kate continually longs for her earlier life, but nightmares of her husband's death and her daughter's disappearance haunt her.
 A doctor explains that many of Gilead's male leaders are as sterile as their wives.
 Desperately wanting a baby, Serena Joy persuades Kate to risk the punishment for fornication (death by hanging) in order to be fertilized by another man who may impregnate her and consequently spare her life.
-When Kate agrees to this, Serena Joy informs Kate that her daughter Jill is alive, and provides a recent photograph of her living in another Commander's household, but tells Kate she can never see her daughter.
-The Commander also tries to get closer to Kate, sensing that if she enjoyed herself more she would become a better handmaid.
+When Kate agrees to this, Serena Joy informs Kate that her daughter Jill is alive, and provides a recent photograph of her living in another commander's household, but tells Kate she can never see her daughter.
+Fred also tries to get closer to Kate, sensing that if she enjoyed herself more she would become a better handmaid.
 Exploiting Kate's background as a librarian, he gets her hard-to-obtain items and allows her into his private library.
-However, during a night out, the Commander has sex with Kate in an unauthorized manner.
-The other man selected by Serena Joy turns out to be Nick, the Commander's sympathetic chauffeur.
+However, during a night out, Fred has sex with Kate in an unauthorized manner.
+The other man selected by Serena Joy turns out to be Nick, Fred's sympathetic chauffeur.
 Kate grows attached to Nick and eventually becomes pregnant with his child.

-Kate ultimately kills the Commander, and a police unit then arrives to take her away.
-Believing the policemen are members of the Eyes, the government's secret police, she realizes that they are soldiers from the resistance movement (Mayday), of which Nick is also a part.
+Kate ultimately kills Fred, and a police unit then arrives to take her away.
+Believing the policemen are members of the Eyes, the government's secret police, she soon realizes that they are soldiers from the resistance movement (Mayday), of which Nick is also a part.
 Kate then flees with them, parting from Nick in an emotional scene.

 Now free once again and wearing non-uniform clothes, but facing an uncertain future, a pregnant Kate is living by herself in a trailer while receiving intelligence reports from the rebels.
-Wondering if — and hoping that — she and Nick will be reunited, she resolves — with the rebels' help — to find her daughter.
+Wondering if — and hoping that — she and Nick will be reunited, she resolves, with the rebels' help, to find her daughter.